 The Digital Black Atlantic, co-editor.
 Roopika Risam (under review)

 Part of the Debates in the Digital Humanities Series, University of Minnesota Press, Matthew K. Gold and Lauren F. Klein, Series Editors

 Edited Journal issues and sections

-The Work of Paule Marshall Today, for Anthurium: A Caribbean Studies Journal 14.1 (in progress for Spring 2017).
-CFP here.
+The Work of Paule Marshall Today, for Anthurium: A Caribbean Studies Journal 14.1 (Spring 2017).

 The Caribbean Digital, co-eds Kaiama L. Glover and Alex Gil, for sx archipelagos: a small axe journal of digital practice 1 (May 2016).
 Includes “Editors’ Introduction: The Caribbean Digital” co-written with Kaiama L. Glover and Alex Gil.

 “DH Moments, Caribbean Considerations: On Reaction, Response, and Relevance in the Digital Humanities” Digital Humanities Quarterly (forthcoming Spring 2019).

 “Cliff Notes: Claiming Michelle” The Scholar and the Feminist Online (accepted for inclusion in special issue on Caribbean Feminisms, Eds Tami Navarro and Tonya Haynes, forthcoming Fall 2019).

 “Teaching in the Diaspora” in The Art and Practice of Teaching Literature: Caribbean Writers and Teachers Talking Literature.
 Eds.
 Lorna Down and Thelma Baker (forthcoming, under contract with University of West Indies Press).